Live-Webcams

 Wilhelm II

-visited Swinoujscie very often.
-He also met with
+visited Swinoujscie very often, and also met with

 his cousin, the Tzar of